 When assigned to an Air Force career field, active duty, ANG and AFRC enlisted members are admitted to the college and registered in the degree program designed for their Air Force specialty.
 This status does not change until the college receives formal academic notice or receives an official transcript showing completion of civilian college course work or national tests applicable to their degree program from an accredited institution.
-The student must declare all institutions attended for course credit to be accepted in transfer if applicable to a degree program.
 Once a civilian college course or national test is recorded, the student is identified as a participant.